jsaintro/publicnotes/Programming/ahoy-hoy/USE-CASES.md

 # Use Cases
-Note: Nouns are Bolded an
+Nouns are bolded as potential objects and verbs are italicised as potential methods.

 ### Title: Create On-Call Schedule
 Primary Actor: Manager